Skip to main content

 6. By default, the Status is set to Active.
 Optionally, select Inactive.
 Inactive sets cannot be selected by users when running a manual job.

 7. Select Save.
 The logical set is saved.
-For sets of content type Research assets, If the number of items is large, a Manage set members job is run to add the assets to the set; to see the results, see Viewing Completed Jobs.
+For sets of content type Research assets, if the number of items is large, a Manage set members job is run to add the assets to the set; to see the results, see Viewing Completed Jobs.

 Creating Logical Sets by First Adding a New Set